tnwae/uwrona/NounDeclensions.md

 ## Causative

 "Because of," in the sense that one thing causes another.
+Represents "by" in the sense of a thing being created by someone (the comitative case represents "by" in the sense of a tool used to create something).

     Burejna Marnoca gavrenoj, Juren tica huizo ikenetan.
     Because of Marno's conversation with Burek, Juren went to his house.